chicoreus/cco_poc/src/main/resources/edu/harvard/huh/specify/datamodel/cco_full/model/model.md

   * Definition: definition of ranks within a storage heirarchy
 * storage
   * Definition: location where zero or more preparations are stored
-* geologictimeperiod
+* rocktimeunit
   * Definition: a geological time, rock, or rock/time unit.
-* geologictimeperiodtreedef
+* rocktimeunittreedef
   * Definition: geologic rock/time unit trees
-* geologictimeperiodtreedefitem
+* rocktimeunittreedefitem
   * Definition: a definition of a rank in a geologic rock/time unit tree
 * paleocontext
   * Definition: a geological context from which some material was collected.